brycewray/hugo-site/content/posts/2019/07/why-staying-with-hugo.md

 <p class="legal">3.&nbsp;&nbsp;So here we are at the bottom.<span class="footnote-sim">↑</span></p>

-For somebody like me who uses footnotes a lot and moves their origins’ paragraphs around frequently during the editing process, that's a gotta-have.
+For somebody like me who uses footnotes a lot and moves their origins' paragraphs around frequently during the editing process, that's a gotta-have.
 For Gatsby, there are a couple of plugins that purport to provide it, but I found neither to do the job *reliably*.
 The most widely used one would work *sometimes*, but then something else would cause a crash and, after the reboot, suddenly that same Markdown would produce this in the rendered page:

 > This is how you do footnotes<sup class="footnote-sim">footnoteInfo</sup> in Markdown and Hugo, even as you keep adding them, moving them around within the doc, <em>etc.</em>, and all of them end up perfectly numbered both at the original reference and down at the bottom.